Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Adjust the Heat Level

-For kids or anyone who doesn’t like spice: cut the sriracha in half or just leave it out.
-The sauce is still really good without heat.
+For children or individuals sensitive to spice: reduce the sriracha by half or omit it entirely.
+The sauce is still excellent without heat.

 Love spice?
 Add way more sriracha.
 Or throw in some red pepper flakes.
 Slice up some jalapeños for the veggie mix.
 Go wild.